What HR says vs what I hear

 You want a stronger craftsman with proven technical experience and I didn’t exactly cut it?
 Okay, cool.
 Tell me what objective quality I was lacking.

 You actually expect me to work overtime and answer phone calls 24 hours a day?
 Okay.
-Just let me know as soon as possible.
-I may say 'no', but I will appreciate honesty.
+Let me know as soon as possible.
+I may say ‘no’, but I will appreciate honesty.

 Your management board reads Dilbert strips as an educational resource and takes notes?
 All right, good to know.

 You had doubts about my application?
 Okay, I appreciate sharing that.